web-platform-dx/web-features/docs/guidelines.md

 You can add a single key to two or more `compat_features` lists when independent features share some interface and one of these situations applies:

 - No feature has any claim to being first and the shared interface does not represent a useful feature on its own.
-  This sometimes happens when two independent features share a common interface.
+  This sometimes happens when two features share a common interface.
   For example, the `HTMLMediaElement` interface is required for both the `<video>` and `<audio>` elements, but there's no application for the `HTMLMediaElement` alone.

 - The computed status would be misleading without the shared interface.